 To give you an example, water is neutral at 7 a pH of seven while stomach acid is very acidic and has a pH of 2.
 Apples have a pH of 8 and celery has a pH of 9.

-In other words, the higher the pH the more acidic the food.
+In other words, the lower the pH the more acidic the food.

 But how do they assign value to these foods?
 With the PRAL value or Pral Score of a food.